NATURAL AND ECO-FRIENDLY PIGMENTS

 While progressing in our Eco-friendly series of Natural Pigments, lets continue our trip of exploring some more sustainable ways of coloring or dying a fabric.

 In previous post we discussed about ECO-FRIENDLY PIGMENTS AND DYES which were exclusively PLANT-BASED.
-We checked out herbal colors and vegetable dyes extracted from parts of plant like flowers, woods, nuts, seeds, berries, barks and roots.
-Now in this post we will go through some common ANIMAL BASED ALTERNATIVES for synthetic dyes.
+We checked out vegetable dyes extracted from various parts of plant like flowers, woods, nuts, seeds, berries, barks and roots.

 WHAT IS AN ANIMAL DYE ?